-Expenditure is recognised when a liability is incurred by the existence of a legal or constructive obligation.
+Expenditure is recognised when a liability is incurred by the existence of a legal or constructive obligation, it is probable that a settlement will be required and the amount of the obligation can be measured reliably.
 The Charity is not registered for VAT and all expenditure includes VAT wherever applicable.